-Keeping Fit and Staying Healthy is a top priority for many people but there are still some of us that struggle to keep in tiptop condition, and this could be affecting long-term health.
+Keeping Fit and Staying Healthy is a top priority for many people, but some of us still struggle to keep in tiptop condition, which could affect long-term health.
 It can be hard to find the time to exercise regularly and prepare meals each day if you have a busy schedule.
 But making some time during your day can help you reap the rewards in future health benefits.

-If you’re guilty of sitting for hours on end at a computer, then this could have detrimental effects on your body and mind.
-Being physically active has tons of health benefits including improving your heart and lung function, helping you lose weight, and clearing your mind of negative thoughts.
+If you’re guilty of sitting for hours on end at a computer, this could have detrimental effects on your body and mind.
+Being physically active has tons of health benefits, including improving your heart and lung function, helping you lose weight, and clearing your mind of negative thoughts.

 Ultimately, the choice to remain fit and healthy is up to you.
 Just because you spent the first few decades of your life eating bad food and neglecting your body does not mean that you can’t repair some of the damage.
 If anything, living well should be one of the most important goals to strive for in the remaining years of your life.
 So what can you do to get fit and stay healthy?

 You can’t discount the importance of regular exercise if you’re intent on losing weight.
 Not only will exercise contribute significantly to your physical and emotional health, but it also plays a role in weight loss.
 Despite your schedule, make time for a minimum of 2.5 hours of cardio and two strength-training workouts every week.

 Together, these two elements provide a well-rounded exercise routine that can lead to weight loss and better health over time.
 To increase your motivation, pick exercises you enjoy, for example, jogging with a friend and taking a yoga class.